 Devil's Lake State Park

-All campgrounds are open.
-The RV dump/fill station, running water restrooms and shower buildings are open.
-Campers do not need to check in for their reservations; if you have a park sticker and know how to get to your campsite, you can proceed directly to your campsite.
-Just make sure you have the dates and the campsite number correct.
+Quartzite Campground will remain open through winter, but water facilities are turned off.
+There is one winterized water tap in the campground and non-flush toilets are available.
+Campers do not need to check in for their reservations; if you have a park vehicle admission sticker and know how to get to your campsite you can proceed directly to your site.

 Self-service credit card kiosks are located at the north shore near the visitor center and at the south shore entrance station to purchase daily and annual vehicle admission stickers.

 See the Devil's Lake Nature Center page for hours and programs.

 The north shore chateau and all concessions facilities are closed for the season.